 How do we get a membership and start competing?

-Get a national membership that allows the school to field one team in each long term problem for each division the school covers.
+Get a national membership that allows the school to field one team in each long-term problem for each division the school covers.
 Choose a coordinator who will communicate with the regional director, register the membership with national and state, and distribute information to the coaches, parents, & teams.
-Find a coach (or two) for each team and encourage them to attend the coaches training sessions that we offer in the Fall (October through December).
+Find a coach (or two) for each team and encourage them to attend the coaches' training sessions that we offer in the Fall (September through December).